 Find out how to obtain access to Moodle for co-instructors, colleagues or assistants helping out with your Moodle course.

 If you and your colleague share responsibility for all aspects of the course (e.g., instruction and grading) they should also have the role of Primary Instructor in SPIRE.
 To obtain Moodle access for a co-instructor, confirm with the Academic Scheduling Representative in your department that your co-instructor is listed in SPIRE as a Primary Instructor (PI).
 (Graduate students cannot be Primary Instructors for classes numbered 500 and above.)

 - Primary Instructors associated with a class in SPIRE are given the role of Teacher in Moodle and receive unlimited access to course design, teaching, and grading tools.

 Note: The process of listing instructors in SPIRE may take three (3) business days or longer.
-Once Moodle is updated with the latest information from SPIRE, your colleague will have the role of Teacher in your Moodle Course.
+Once SPIRE is updated with the latest information, your colleague will automatically receive the role of Teacher in your Moodle Course.

 Some courses require librarians or other faculty members to obtain access to Moodle.
 For these individuals, confirm with your Academic Scheduling Representative that they are listed in SPIRE as a Section Assistant.
 A Section Assistant coordinates student projects, grades assignments, or holds office hours, but does not teach.